yannc2021/emmayannzhang/content/en/about.md

 Now, I’m building my next chapter with [KissengerAI](kissengerai.com), [Reject & Publish](rejectandpublish.substack.com/), and a growing community of people who believe that technology can be intimate, emotional, and deeply human.
 I'm creating things that not only touch people's skin, but also touch their emotions.

-Follow me to join me in this journey.
+Follow me to join me on this journey.

 {{< socialbuttons >}}